giovannabbottino/notebook/_docs/algorithm/design/divide-and-conquer.md

 What is?
 {: .fs-6 .fw-300  }

 Divide and Conquer Algorithm is a problem-solving technique used to solve problems by dividing the main problem into subproblems, solving them individually and then merging them to find solution to the original problem.
-In this article, we are going to discuss how Divide and Conquer Algorithm is helpful and how we can use it to solve problems.
 In the divide-and-conquer method, if the problem is small enough the base case you just solve it directly without recursing.
 Otherwise the recursive case you perform three characteristic steps:

 - Divide the problem into one or more subproblems that are smaller instances of the same problem.
 - Conquer the subproblems by solving them recursively